 I guess I'm a product of my times, but just like stretching myself to read more fantasy since I took over as librarian, I knew that the genre wasn't going away, in fact it's growing like crazy.
 So, my sense of responsibility took over and I began reading the graphic novel reviews in School Library Journal.
 I found two so far that I like and will most likely be adding to our library.
 The question is how do I shelve them, in their own section, or with the other fiction.
 It's a question that I go back and forth on over and over.
-Any help you can give would be appreciated, what do you think?
+Any help you can give would be appreciated, wh

 The first is the beginning of a series called Knights of the Lunch Table: The Dodgeball Chronicles by Frank Cammuso.
 The title alone made this one appealing to me!